 $0 foreign ATM fee and 0% foreign transaction fee.

 Charles Schwab Bank

 $0 fee when using a debit card for an international ATM.
-Also offers ATM fee reimbursements if you are charged by mandatory country fees.
+Also, this bank offers ATM fee reimbursements if you are charged by mandatory country fees.
 There are also no charges for currency conversion fees on debit card purchases.

 America First Credit Union